influxdata/telegraf/plugins/inputs/mqtt_consumer/README.md

   servers = ["localhost:1883"]
   ## MQTT QoS, must be 0, 1, or 2
   qos = 0
+  ## Connection timeout for initial connection in seconds
+  connection_timeout = 30

   ## Topics to subscribe to
   topics = [